CyntiBinti/num-to-words-cli/README.md

 - wrote pure functions, where I could (i.e. reusable blocks of code)
 - tried to incorporate good software engineering principles e.g. D-R-Y, K-I-S-S, etc etc

-Future Enhancements >> with more time, I would have liked to have:
+Future Enhancements:
-- refactored the code in `index.js` by abstracting out the helper function code blocks (when I tried moving them to the `utils.js` file, I would get a circular dependency error)
+- refactor the code in `index.js` by abstracting out the helper function code blocks (when I tried moving them to the `utils.js` file, I would get a circular dependency error)
-- added e.g. github actions as part of the CI/CD pipeline so that it can run various automated checks as part of the build
+- add e.g. github actions as part of the CI/CD pipeline so that it can run various automated checks as part of the build
-- installed fun npm packages to add a cool UI to the CLI tool (to better enhance the users' experience) e.g. with *chalk* or *boxen*
+- install fun npm packages to add a cool UI to the CLI tool (to better enhance the users' experience) e.g. with *chalk* or *boxen*
-- figured out how to set the CLI command to be the filepath `./bin/numbers-to-words` -- I tried a number of solutions, but sadly I couldnt get it to work ([package.json](./package.json)).
-Would especially appreciate any feedback around this for my own learning please!

-Thank you for your consideration and hope to hear from you soon!
+I hope you enjoy using it!

 Best wishes,
 Cynthia